CSS Dimensions

 What are CSS Dimensions?

 CSS dimensions control the size of elements on a web page.
-The main properties are width
+The main properties are width and height, but there are also related properties for setting minimums, maximums, and content-based sizing.

 Key Dimension Properties: